vanngocthuyla/kinetic_mpro/mpro/CRC/README.md

 Alternatively, you can submit a job by adjusting the code in /mpro/scripts/submit_CRC.py.
 The arguments for this model fitting are:

-- **args.input_file**: specifies the input file, which should be a CSV file containing the kinetic data.
-In the last column, the value drop=1 indicates that the corresponding data points will be excluded from the fitting process.
+- **args.input_file**: Specifies the input file, a CSV file containing the kinetic data.
+In the last column, the value *1* indicates that the corresponding data points will be excluded from the fitting process.

-- **args.name_inhibitor**: a list of the names of inhibitors.
-If this argument is left empty, the model will estimate parameters for all inhibitors found in the args.input_file.
+- **args.name_inhibitor**: A list of the names of inhibitors.
+If this argument is left empty, the model will estimate parameters for all inhibitors found in the **args.input_file**.

-- **args.prior_infor**: provides the prior information for parameters.
+- **args.prior_infor**: Provides the prior information for parameters.

-- **args.shared_params_infor**: provides the information for shared parameters among multiple variants of enzyme/substrate/inhibitor.
-This only can be used for global fitting of multiple CRCs.
+- **args.shared_params_infor**: Provides the information for shared parameters among multiple variants of enzyme/substrate/inhibitor.
+This can only be used for global fitting of multiple CRCs.

-- **args.initial_values**: allows the use of parameter values from the maximum a posteriori (MAP) estimation from the previous step as initial values for the model fitting in the next step.
+- **args.initial_values**: Allows the use of parameter values from the MAP estimation from the previous step as initial values for the model fitting in the next step.
 This also contains the values of posterior distributions of the enzyme-substrate parameters.

-- **args.last_run_dir**: if additional samples need to be collected, this parameter declares the directory of the previous run that contains the information of the last state.
+- **args.last_run_dir**: If additional samples need to be collected, this parameter specifies the directory of the previous run that contains the information of the last state.

-- **args.out_dir**: specifies the directory where the results will be saved.
+- **args.out_dir**: Specifies the directory where the results will be saved.

 - **args.fit_E_S**: if set to *True*, the model will estimate all enzyme-substrate parameters.